MOohTus/ODAMNet/docs/source/pages/formats/Input.rst

     ACTA1
     ACTA2

+.. _pathways:

 Pathways input files
 ==================================================

 --GMT FILENAME
-    GMT file-like of pathways of interest.
+    It's a tab-delimited file that describes gene sets of pathways of interest.
 Pathways can come from several sources.
-    Refers to XXX to have more information about the format.
+    Each row represents a gene set and there is at least three columns :

-- ``WPID`` : first column is the WikiPathways ID
+        - ``pathwayIDs`` : first column is pathway IDs
-- ``pathways`` : second column is the name of the WikiPathways
+        - ``pathways`` : second column is pathway names - Optional, you can fill in a dummy field
-- ``HGNC`` : all the other columns contain genes inside the WikiPathways.
-The number of columns is different for each pathways and varies according the nuber of genes inside.
+        - ``HGNC`` : all the other columns contain genes inside pathway.
+The number of columns is different for each pathway and varies according the number of genes inside.

+The GMT file is organized as follow:

 .. code-block:: none

-    WPID	pathways	HGNC
+    pathwayIDs 	pathways	HGNC
     WP5195	Disorders in ketolysis	ACAT1	HMGCS1	OXCT1	BDH1	ACAT2
     WP5189	Copper metabolism	ATP7B	ATP7A	SLC11A2	SLC31A1
     WP5190	Creatine pathway	GAMT	SLC6A8	GATM	OAT	CK

+More details for `GMT file format <https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29>`_

 --backgroundFile FILENAME
     Name list of the different background source (each background contain the list of all genes).
 Each file is a GMT